sidj9900/recipe-search-app/README.md

-**Usage**
+**Usage:**
 Enter your desired ingredients or keywords in the search input field.
 Click the "Search" button to fetch recipes matching your search terms.
 Browse through the displayed recipes and click on the "View Recipe" link to view the full recipe.
 To load more recipes, click the "Load More" button at the bottom of the page.